aluxnimm/outlookcaldavsynchronizer/README.md

 If your server has redirections for well-known Urls (./well-known/caldav/ and ./well-known/carddav/ ) you need to enter the server name only (without path).

 ### Proxy Settings ###
-You can now set manual proxy settings in the Advanced option dialog in each profile.
+You can now set manual proxy settings in the *Network and proxy options* dialog in each profile.
 To override the default proxy settings from Windows Internet Explorer you can also specify settings in the app config file, see config options below.
 More information can be found at [https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx](https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx)